Cnemaspis neangthyi

-Cnemaspis neangthyi, also known commonly as Neang Thy's rock gecko, is a species of lizard in the family Gekkonidae.
+Cnemaspis neangthyi, also known commonly as Neang Thy's rock gecko, is an endangered species of lizard in the family Gekkonidae.
 The species is endemic to Cambodia.

 Etymology

 The specific name, neangthyi, is in honor of Cambodian herpetologist Neang Thy (born 1970).

 Geographic range

-C. neangthyi is found in the Cardamom Mountains in Pursat Province, Cambodia.
+Cnemaspis neangthyi is found in the Cardamom Mountains in Pursat Province, Cambodia.

+Habitat

+The preferred natural habitat of Cnemaspis neangthyi is boulders and rock cliff faces in forest, at elevations around 145 m.

 Description

-The maximum recorded snout-to-vent length (SVL) for C. neangthyi is 5.4 cm.
+The maximum recorded snout-to-vent length (SVL) for Cnemaspis neangthyi is 5.4 cm.
 Dorsally, it has a light-colored chevron between the shoulders.
 The tip of the tail is white with black specks.

+Behavior

+Cnemaspis neangthyi is nocturnal, terrestrial, and saxicolous (rock-dwelling).